Internships Overview

 - An interest in serving your community?

-- A genuine interest in people?
+- A personal connection to people?

 - A desire to continue to learn and grow professionally?